-The pharmacy team felt well supported by the regular pharmacist and the area manager.
+The pharmacy team felt well supported by the RP and the manager.
 They were given allocated time during working hours to learn.
+The trainee MCAs were both registered on an approved course.
 Each team member had their own account on the company eLearning system which kept a record of progress through courses.
+The RP was working towards a clinical diploma, funded by Health Education England.
+And she was progressing well through the course.
+The RP kept detailed records of all additional trainee she had completed.
 Team members were seen to give appropriate advice to people in the pharmacy.
 And they referred to the RP for further clarification when needed.

-The team gave each other regular ad hoc feedback and there was a culture of openness and honesty.
+The team gave each other regular ad hoc feedback and there was a clear culture of openness and honesty.
 They had regular discussions about their performance.
 The team felt confident to discuss concerns and give feedback to the manager, who they found to be receptive to ideas and suggestions.
-The manager used a messaging app to receive information and updates from the area manager and other local branches of the chain.
-The manager felt able to make suggestions for change to improve efficiency and safety.
+The team felt able to make suggestions for change to improve efficiency and safety but ensured that they always followed the company SOPs.
 Team members were aware of the internal escalation process for concerns and a whistleblowing policy was in place.

 The RP said that the targets set in the pharmacy were generally manageable.
-And they did not impede his ability to use his own professional judgement.
-He described that all services undertaken were clinically appropriate and that he would ensure he was accredited to provide any additional services requested before commencing.
+And they did not impede her ability to use her own professional judgement.
+She described that all services undertaken were clinically appropriate and that she would ensure he was accredited to provide any additional services requested before commencing.

-Principle 3 - Premises ✓ Standards met
+Principle 3 - Premises Standards met

 The pharmacy provides a safe, secure and professional environment for people to receive healthcare.
+But some of the fixtures and fittings in the dispensary require maintenance or replacement.
 The pharmacy has a soundproofed room where people can have private conversations with members of the pharmacy team.
 The pharmacy is adequately secured to prevent unauthorised access.

-The pharmacy was located in the centre of Buckfastleigh.
-There was a public carpark nearby.
+The pharmacy was located in the centre of Mevagissey.
+There was limited access by car but there was a public carpark a few minutes' walk away.
 A spacious and well-presented retail area led back to the dispensary.
-The dispensary was small and had a wall running down the centre.
-Prescriptions were dispensed on one side and were checked on the other.
+The dispensary was of an adequate size and had plenty of workbench space.
+Prescriptions were dispensed and accuracy checked in different areas.
 This gave the pharmacist the required space and reduced distractions.
-There was larger room to the rear of the pharmacy which was used to store stock and provided additional dispensing space.
-This area was mainly used to prepare multi-compartment compliance aids.